Keeping kids entertained at home

 If your child is of school age, they may have already been sent exercises and worksheets to complete from home.
 Need some more inspiration to fill up the day?
 Here are some fun ideas that that are easy to set up at home.

-A great hobby to pick up at any age, learning an instrument helps with develop reading, coordination and memory skills to name but a few.
+A great hobby to pick up at any age, learning an instrument helps develop reading, coordination and memory skills to name but a few.
 There are lots of free video tutorials online, and you can get inventive when it comes to instruments - pots and pans will do.

 Grow your own experiment